IceHe/lib/mac/setup-guide.md

         1. `File` → `Manage IDE Settings` → `Settings Repository…`
         1. Enter HTTPS URL to the settings GitHub repository
         1. Enter the GitHub access token
+        1. Select `Overwrite Local` at the first synchronization

     -   C. via exporting and importing the configuration file